kir-dev/eschop-backend/DOCUMENTATION.md

 ## Auth

 - get access_code for clint(e-schop) scope
-  - user gets redirected to autsch
+  - user gets redirected to au``tsch
   - after login the **code** gets sent to the callbeck address (specifed on AuthSch)
 - get access token
  - post the code to authsch with client-id and client-secret